 - Hunters Point Naval Shipyard in California

-Pipefitters and Plumbers: 18x Risk
+Pipefitters and Plumbers: Combined OR in Mid-Teens

 Pipefitters worked with asbestos-wrapped pipes and asbestos gaskets in nearly every commercial and industrial building constructed between the 1940s and 1980s.
 Cutting and fitting pipes disturbed the insulation, and repair work on older systems continues to expose workers today.
+UK case-control data for plumbers, pipefitters, electricians, and painters reported combined odds ratios in the mid-teens for mesothelioma.

 Boilermakers faced concentrated exposure from asbestos insulation wrapped around boilers in power plants, ships, and industrial facilities.
 Confined working spaces around boilers meant higher fiber concentrations than most other construction environments.

-Electricians: 9x Risk
+Electricians: Proximity Exposure Risk

 Electricians often didn’t work directly with asbestos, but they worked alongside it.
 Running wiring through walls, ceilings, and mechanical spaces in older buildings meant disturbing asbestos insulation, fireproofing, and joint compounds.
 Their risk came primarily from proximity exposure rather than direct handling.

 The broad category of construction workers includes carpenters, drywallers, demolition workers, roofers, floor covering workers, and general laborers.
+UK case-control data reported very high odds ratios for long-tenure carpenters, and elevated OR for construction trades overall.

 Exposure came from cutting asbestos-containing materials, sanding joint compounds, tearing down older structures, and working in dust-filled environments.